Field Trip Policy

 - Ensure leader compliance with this field trip policy.

-- If not the college’s or International Center’s responsibility, retain all required documents (see steps 4.1-4.4 and 4.10 above), for three years after the end of the academic year in which the field trip takes place.
+- If not the college’s or International Center’s responsibility, retain all required forms and documents for three years after the end of the academic year in which the field trip takes place.
 Electronic copies are permissible.

 - Evaluate risk using the completed Pre-Trip Evaluation Worksheet.

-- If not the department’s or International Center’s responsibility, retain all required documents (see steps 4.1-4.4 and 4.10 above) for three years after the end of the academic year in which the field trip takes place.
+- If not the department’s or International Center’s responsibility, retain all required forms and documents for three years after the end of the academic year in which the field trip takes place.
 Electronic copies are permissible.

 - Ensure department compliance with this field trip policy.